 2. Get together with your neighbors and fill out your talent banks.

 - The answers to these questions

-- How many households filled out the Talent Bank?
+- How many households filled out a talent bank?

-- What was the most interesting thing you learned about your neighbors/neighborhood?
+- What was the most interesting thing you learned while talent banking with your neighbors?

 All submissions will be entered to win a monthly prize.